At a glance

 This butterfly is weird and a little diabolical.
 Neither the butterfly nor its caterpillar has a food plant.
 Instead, it is completely reliant on a host Sugar Ant to look after the caterpillars.
 Here’s what we think is happening:

-The butterfly lays its eggs at the entrance to a huge Sugar Ant colony (possibly 100m across).
-When the caterpillars hatch they emit a chemical or pheromone.
+The butterfly lays its eggs at the entrance to a huge Sugar Ant colony (these colonies extend for hundreds of metres).
+When the caterpillars hatch they emit a chemical (pheromone).
 It must smell pretty good to the ants because they are tricked into taking the caterpillar into their nest.
 Perhaps they think it is a queen ant that needs to be looked after.
 But the caterpillar is secretly eating the ant babies!
 It spends all its time underground, predating on its host ant.
 In spring it emerges above ground as a beautiful butterfly.

 We don’t know much about the ant-butterfly relationship

-The butterfly is a threatened species and has been impacted by recent flooding
+The Mallee Bronze Azure butterfly is a threatened species and has been impacted by recent flooding

 What’s it called again?

-The butterfly's official, scientific name is Ogyris subterrestris subterrestris.
+The butterfly's official, scientific name is Ogyris subterrestris.
 It has a couple of common names.
 In Victoria, it is often called the Mildura Ogyris.
 This is a bit silly because it doesn’t just occur in Mildura.
-It’s generally called the Arid Bronze Azure butterfly.
-This is confusing because it shares this name with the Western Australian subspecies (Ogyris subterrestris petrina).
-And it’s a bit long and unwieldy.
+It’s generally called the Mallee Bronze Azure butterfly.